73rd Annual Meeting

 Tel: (780) 424-5181 Reservations Link

-IMPORTANT: The Fairmont Macdonald Hotel convention rates and room block will be available until April 30, 2019 only.
-Reservations/rates cannot be guaranteed after that date.
+IMPORTANT: The Fairmont Macdonald Hotel convention rates and room block is NOW CLOSED.

 1 Thornton Court NW